 - The Global X Cannabis ETF tracks the cannabis index, which provides exposure to companies that are active in the cannabis industry

-- The WisdomTree WTI Crude Oil ETF enables investors to gain indirect exposure to the crude oil price by tracking the Bloomberg crude oil subindex
+- The WisdomTree WTI Crude Oil ETF gives indirect exposure to crude oil prices by tracking the Bloomberg crude oil subindex

-- The iShares US Energy ETF tracks the results of the Dow Jones US oil and gas index, which measures the performance of companies in the US oil and gas sector
+- The iShares US Energy ETF tracks the Dow Jones US oil and gas index, which measures the performance of companies in the US oil and gas sector

 Types of ETF

 Stock index ETFs